 Sarah used to volunteer three times a week at a charity shop before coronavirus.
-She has not been able to go back to her job yet.
-Because of social distancing only a few volunteers were asked back when the charity shop was re-opened.

-Sarah misses her friends at the charity shop.
-Her daytime art club is still off because of coronavirus.
-She misses having activities to go to.
-Sarah has been sleeping in late because she does not need to get up in the morning to go to work.

-She hates having nothing to do and ends up watching TV for
+The shop has now re-opened.
+But Sarah can only go back for two days a week because of new rules at the shop.
+This means that Sarah misses her friends at the charity shop.
+The same happened when her art club re-opened.
+She only has one afternoon there instead of two.
+Sarah misses having more to do.
+She misses not seeing some of her friends.
+Sarah has been sleeping in late most days because she only needs to get up one morning to go to work.
+She hates when she's got nothing to do and ends up watching TV for most of the day.